jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 The time for delivering the email to the recipient’s mailbox depends on the size of the email, the speed of the network, and how busy the server is.
 Under normal circumstances, it can reach the recipient’s mailbox within 10 minutes.

-You can Click **Sending Query” of User Self-service Query in the Webmail interface to check it.
+You can Click **Sending Query" of User Self-service Query in the Webmail interface to check it.
 If the recipient is not a user of the site, then you can only check if the email has been delivered to his mailbox; if the recipient is a user of the site, then you can also check if he has read the email.

 If the recipient still cannot receive the email after a long time, please try to send it again or contact the customer service center.

 1.10.6 How many people can an email be sent to at the same time?

-The recipients' email addresses can be distributed in the “To", “Cc" and “Bcc" addresses.
+The recipients' email addresses can be distributed in the "To", "Cc" and "Bcc" addresses.
 For up to how many addresses can an email be sent to at the same time by default, please consult the mailbox administrator's specific settings.
 If the maximum sending limit number is exceeded, please send it in batches.

 1.10.7 Email addresses of what formats can’t I send emails to?

-Jdcloud mailing system currently does not support sending emails to email addresses with “／” and Chinese characters in the email username.
+Jdcloud mailing system currently does not support sending emails to email addresses with "／" and Chinese characters in the email username.
 If you send an email to these email addresses, the system will return the email.

 1.10.8 Can my mailbox exchange emails with other mailboxes in the world?